Cost of Utah Solar Panel Installations in 2018

 As the new year starts, Utah’s 2018 solar panel costs have changed in some respects.
 In order to find exact costs, you will want to get a couple of quotes and decide which option is best for you.

 If you want to have a better idea of what solar is going to cost, you will want to take a look at three different aspects.
-These includes but is not limited to considering what it means when an ad says panels are free, what incentives exist to fund solar, and how net metering and battery backup will affect your solar array.
+These include, but are not limited to, considering what it means when an ad says panels are free, what incentives exist to fund solar, and how net metering and battery backup will affect your solar array.

 Utah’s ‘Free’ Solar Panels

 One of the biggest miscommunications is that solar panels are free.
 Unfortunately, there aren’t many things in the world worth having that are free.
 If you see an ad that advertises their panels as free, it’s a hoax.
 There’s a difference between something being free and being accessible for zero money down, the latter of these two being the accurate claim.

 Here’s the real kicker, though: Solar panels are not free.
 They are better than free, because they save money over time, as any good investment would.

 Home Depot Free Solar Panels